xcore/doc_tips_and_tricks/doc/generating-bit-streams.rst

 Using this method also gives flexibility to, for example, generate clocks that are non symmetrical.

-.. [xc-en-ebook]_ Douglas Watt, *Programming XC on XMOS Devices*, http://www.xmos.com/published/xc_en
+.. [xc-en-ebook] Douglas Watt, *Programming XC on XMOS Devices*, http://www.xmos.com/published/xc_en

-.. [warrenjr] Henry S Warren, *Hacker's Delight*, ISBN 0201914654